yogensia/YogDDSExport/README.md

 - Diffuse Map, Glow Map: BC1 (DXT1) for RGB, BC3 (DXT5) for RBGA (alpha), 4 bits per pixel
 - Specular/Gloss Mask, Normal Map: BC5 (two channel red and green), 8 bits per pixel

+## Credits

+This script is based on and contains portions of code from [VTools by James A. Taylor](http://polycount.com/discussion/49192/vtools-scripts-for-photoshop/).

 ## License